TalkTakesTime/gobot/README.md

 -------

-This bot is still very much in development, and will be in its alpha stages for possible a long time.
+This bot is still very much in development, and will be in its alpha stages for possibly a long time.
 Don't expect fast progress.

 Installation
 ------------